vrettasm/PyGeneticAlgorithms/README.md

 This work is described in:

-- Michail D. Vrettas and Stefano Silvestri (2024).
+- Michail D. Vrettas and Stefano Silvestri (2025).
 "PyGenAlgo: a simple and powerful toolkit for genetic algorithms".
-(Accepted for publication at Journal SoftwareX / under publishing process).
+SoftwareX, vol. 30.
+DOI: 10.1016/j.softx.2025.102127.

 You can find the latest documentation [here](https://pygeneticalgorithms.readthedocs.io/en/latest/).